Level of education

 Description

-This course covers the concepts needed to understand the consequences of irradiation on ceramic materials (fuels, specific containment matrices).
-In the case of nuclear fuel materials, the aim is to analyze degradation phenomena within materials (point defects, extensive defects) and the associated consequences for long-term behavior under storage or disposal conditions.
+This teaching unit covers the concepts needed to understand the consequences of irradiation on ceramic materials (fuels, specific containment matrices).
+In the case of nuclear fuel materials, this involves analyzing degradation phenomena within the materials (point defects, extended defects) and the associated consequences on long-term behavior under storage or disposal conditions.
 In this context, irradiation/leaching couplings will also be addressed.

 Objectives

-The objective of this teaching unit is to address the problems related to the behavior of ceramic materials under physical stress (irradiation).
-A description of the elementary phenomena (particle-matter interaction) at the origin of the processes of creation of defects in the solid will be described.
-The study of the consequences of irradiation on the evolution of the macroscopic properties of different ceramic-type materials (fuels, conditioning matrices, structural materials) will follow.
+The objective of this teaching unit is to address issues related to the behavior of ceramic materials under physical stress (irradiation).
+A description of the basic phenomena (particle-matter interaction) that cause defect formation processes in solids will be provided.
+This will be followed by a study of the consequences of irradiation on the evolution of the macroscopic properties of different ceramic-type materials (fuels, conditioning matrices, structural materials).
 The irradiation/dissolution coupling will also be studied.

 Syllabus